- Digital Signage

 What if I Don’t Have a Constant Contact Account?

-If you do not have a Constant Contact license, contact the Extension Information Technology (EIT) Help Desk to request one at firstname.lastname@example.org.
+If you do not have a Constant Contact license, or you forgot your login information, contact the Extension Information Technology (EIT) Help Desk at firstname.lastname@example.org.
 We strongly encourage our local centers and programs to take advantage of this valuable resource.

 Email Marketing Tips